 Important Legal Disclaimer

-General Information Only: This article provides general information about property matters in the United Kingdom and does not constitute financial, legal, taxation, or professional advice.
+General Information Only: This content and any calculators or tools provided offer general information about property matters in the United Kingdom and do not constitute financial, legal, taxation, or professional advice.
 UK property law varies across England, Wales, Scotland, and Northern Ireland.

 Not Financial Advice: This content does not take into account your individual circumstances, financial situation, or objectives.
 Before making any property-related decisions, you should: